 The following 10 Culinary Herbs can be grown successfully indoors.
-Use these tips to make the most out of your indoor herb garden so you can maximize the harvest from your herbs.
+Use our list to choose the best compact or dwarf variety of each, so you can maximize the harvest from your indoor herb garden.

 Basil is a favorite culinary herb of many chefs.
 Basil likes full sun & warmth, so give basil the sunniest spot in your kitchen herb garden, preferably at 75 degrees.

 Basil is a tender annual herb, so take care not to set it next to windows or areas that are too cold or drafty.
 Basil will do well in a south facing window.

 Basil is quite famous for its role in making the classic pesto sauce.
 It is also great with tomato based dishes, vegetables & cheeses.